sandeepkumar17/td-dev.to/blog-posts/dotnet-6-clean-architecture/dotnet-6-clean-architecture.md

 {% gist https://gist.github.com/sandeepkumar17/ec3760c7465bbe9d67f8d0d2004325c6 %}

--	Besides that, `Scripts` folder is added that contains prerequisite scripts of table used in the sample.
+-	Besides that, the `Scripts` folder is added that contains prerequisite scripts of the table used in the sample.

 **Set Up Infrastructure Layer:** Since our base code is ready, now add a new Class Library Project and name it `CleanArch.Infrastructure`.